Fholange/django-auth-adfs/docs/azure_ad_config_guide.rst

 ------------

 Now navigate back to app registrations.
-Click on your FRONTEND application and navigate to API permissions.
+Click on your **frontend** application and navigate to API permissions.
 Press **add a permisson**.

 .. image:: _static/2021/17_navigate_to_api_permissions.PNG